Toll Franzman Family History

 Annie Johnson was born in Norway on April 30, 1875, in Norway.
 Records are mixed as to when she came to the U.S. It seems as though she travelled here with her mother Ingrid in 1880, however census records show her arrival as 1883 or 1884.

 She married David Peppard in 1900 in Winnipeg, Canada.
 They lived in Michigan for a few years and eventually settled in Winnipeg Canada.
-They had five children in 11 years:
+They had five children:

 Annie died in 1953 in Winnipeg, Canada, at the age of 77.
 She is buried in the Elmwood Cemetery in Winnipeg.